simslab/scHPF/README.md

 ### Training
 #### Input file formats
 scHPF's train command accepts two formats:
-- Matrix Market (.mtx) files, where rows are cells, columns are genes, and values are nonzero molecular counts.
+1. Matrix Market (.mtx) files, where rows are cells, columns are genes, and values are nonzero molecular counts.
 Matrix market files are output by the current scHPF prep command.
-- Tab-delimited COO matrix coordinates, output by the previous version of the preprocessing command.
+2. Tab-delimited COO matrix coordinates, output by the previous version of the preprocessing command.
 These files are essentially the same as .mtx files, except they do not have a header and are zero indexed.

 #### Running the train command
-TODO
+To train an scHPF using data output from the prep command:
 ```
-scHPF train
+scHPF train --input TRAIN_FILE -o OUTPUT_DIR -k NFACTORS -t 5
 ```
+This command performs approximate Bayesian inference on scHPF with, in this instance, seven factors and five different random initializations (in sequence). scHPF will automatically select the trial with the highest log likelikhood, and save the model in the OUTPUT_DIR in a seralized [joblib](https://scikit-learn.org/stable/modules/model_persistence.html) file.

 ### Extracting cell scores, gene scores, and ranked gene lists
 TODO